-Less than three months ago, earn.bank made its debut in the internet banking world, offering a Money Market Account (MMA) and two CDs.
-The MMA offered an initial (and respectable) 2.02% APY on all balances.
-Within one month, the rate jumped to 2.31% APY, securing a place as the top-rated nationally available money market account.
-As of today, the MMA now earns 2.41% APY on all balances and is still the rate leader.
+About six months ago, earn.bank made its internet banking world debut, offering a Money Market Account (MMA) and two CDs.
+The MMA offered an initial (and respectable at the time) 2.02% APY on all balances.
+Within one month, the rate jumped to 2.31% APY, making it the top-rated nationally available money market account.
+The rate was raised to 2.41% APY on all balances in January and as of last week, nudged its way up to 2.46% APY.

 Funding and Accessing the Money Market Account

-There is no check writing ability, ATM/debit card, or Bill Pay services with earn.bank’s MMA.
+There is no check writing ability, ATM/debit card, or Bill Pay services offered on earn.bank’s MMA.
+According to the Disclosure of Products document,

 While there is a $1k per day limit on outgoing ACH transfers initiated through earn.bank’s online banking platform to unlinked accounts, outgoing ACH transfers to the original funding and/or linked accounts have no dollar limit.